MEET

 A Hub for Tech Innovation

-Home to a myriad of tech startups and success stories, Whatcom County is the launch pad for internationally-recognized tech companies, like opens in a new windowAlpha Technologies, opens in a new windowSilfab Solar, opens in a new windowCorvus Energy, and opens in a new windowFaithlife.
+Home to a myriad of tech startups and success stories, Whatcom County is the launch pad for internationally-recognized tech companies, like Alpha Technologies, Silfab Solar, and Corvus Energy.
 With four higher-educational institutions, a bustling downtown, and an incredible quality of life, Whatcom County is the ideal place to start, grow, or relocate your tech company.

 Creative, Collaborative Environment